Friday, April 15, 2011

 Radio Communications in Aviation

 Talking on the radio for the first time is intimidating for the new pilot.
-Understanding some basic rules, formats and conventions helps a lot and with a little experience under your belt radio communications become second nature.
+Understanding some basic rules, formats and conventions helps and with a little experience under your belt radio communications become second nature.
 Here are some pointers meant for the beginner and the experienced GA pilot.

 Initial contact calls have the format: